Shaleeta/607-2024/AudioLecture.md

 - The application of knowledge for practical purposes, especially in a reproducible way and in a specific industry.
 It can also be the products (tools, machines, software) resulting from such efforts.

 Across a variety of definitions and understanding of technology is the word "practical," and that's my focus in this course.
 What skills can you learn to take with you?
-What knowldge can you take and practice later?
+What knowledge can you absorb and adapt for your career?

 # Digital Audio Fundamentals